 You can also leverage libraries like this Interactive Journey Map library.

-With Figma’s collaborative and intuitive design environment, creating journey maps is not complicated.
-Here’s a quick guide to get you started.
+With Figma’s collaborative and intuitive design environment, creating a journey map is not complicated.
+Here’s a quick guide to get started.

 Step 1: Define Your Objectives